Secure Messengers - The 5 Best Alternatives to WhatsApp

 Security

-E2E comes enabled by default.
-Beyond that, it's possible to communicate with complete anonymity.
-All users are assigned a randomly generated ID that is visible to others; Should you want to personalize your experience, you can add your real name, but this is optional.
-Similarly, Threema only compares telephone numbers and email addresses in your phone by request, to see if they relate to any existing users.
+E2E is enabled by default and it's possible to communicate with complete anonymity.
+All users are assigned a randomly generated ID that's visible to others.
+Should you want to personalize your experience, you can add your real name, but this is optional.
+Similarly, Threema only compares telephone numbers and email addresses in your phone by request, to see if they correspond to any existing users.

-The service doesn't permanently store data either.
-In contrast, groups and contacts are stored on individual phones, not the app's servers.
+The service doesn't permanently store any data: Groups and contacts are stored on individual phones, not the app's servers.
 After delivery, all messages are deleted, leaving no traces.
-Only as much metadata is saved as is needed for the app to smoothly function.
+Only as much metadata is saved as is needed for the app to properly function.

 Features

-Communicating works similarly with Threema as it does with WhatsApp, offering essentially the same features.
-Following its most recent update, a number of new features have been introduced.
+Communicating works similarly with Threema as it does with WhatsApp, and users get most of the same features.
+Following its most recent update, a number of new features were introduced.
 One of these is the ability to filter chats for keywords.
-Sending media has been made easier and integrated with a comfortable search function.
+Sending media has been made easier thanks to a convenient search tool.

 Apart from that, you can access your account from your smartphone or desktop.
 According to the developer's recent statements, they are currently working on a multi-device solution.